fabiolnh/ddd/README.md

   - Publisher language: The consumer has to use the same language to consume the service
   - Separate ways: the contexts do not communicate with each other
-  - Big Ball of Mud: a big system with complex things mixed and you have to deal with it A project that facilitates these conecpts with some images and a miro to start de design of the contexts: https://github.com/ddd-crew/context-mapping
+  - Big Ball of Mud: a big system with complex things mixed and you have to deal with it